Success is an Attitude

 My Studies as a Door Opener

-Studying geography at JLU Giessen was a door opener to explore the whole world: From research assistant jobs to internships and research projects in Australia, Benin, Germany, Ecuador and Norway.
+Studying geography has been my door opener to explore the whole world: From research assistant jobs to internships and research projects in Australia, Benin, Germany, Ecuador and Norway.
 These projects paved the way to my postgraduate studies.
 Personal contacts and sometimes a bit of luck turned out to be door openers by then.

 During my science career, my focus shifted from research to teaching.
 Working together with various students and teaching staff during lectures, seminars and excursions were real highlights and paved my way towards new adventures.